JosieSavill/coffee-hub/README.md

 <br>
 <br>

-COFFEE HUB is deployed to GitHub Pages.
-This application is a place where gourmet coffee houses can be located when on the go.
+COFFEE HUB is a place where gourmet coffee houses can be located when on the go.

 Technologies used in building this site were HTML, CSS and JavaScript.